Dwivedi07/Rescue_Robot_Optimization/Resources/Readme.md

-This folder will contain resources
+This folder will contain papers that we are referring to